dellsystem/dellsystem.github.io/_posts/2017-06-29-what-i-wish-i-had-known.md

 to something that I felt I should do.

 College brought with it a whole host of things I didn't expect.
-Initially a physics and CS major, I soon found myself fully immersed myself in programming, with rapidly declining interest in physics.
+Initially a physics and CS major, I soon found myself fully immersed in programming, with a rapidly declining interest in physics.
 I was spending almost all my spare time building software and very little time doing any metacognition about what that signified.
 Eventually, I realised that I was firmly on a path to becoming a full-time software engineer, without ever really choosing that path, or being